Free blog with less than 10kb

 At work I had recently evaluated Next.js and vercel, which have been around for a while, but only their latest versions have an API that is minimal and flexible at the same time.
 In combination with static site generation and vercel’s network of CDN’s around the globe, one can achieve really good performance with React without spending a lot of effort.

 Therefore I built the first version of this website in Next.js and the results were good.
 It had over 90 points in Google’s Lighthouse performance test and it was on par with the Cloudflare cached version of my previous setup.

 I could have sticked with that setup, but via hackernews I stumbled upon Tom MacWright’s website.
 Its superfast page loads and minimal design made me stay on it much longer than I usually do (besides its great content).
 Finally I’ve been on a website again which puts zero obstacles between visitors and content.
 As you might see my new website is heavily inspired by his.

-Especially this post about how he started optimizing his website and ended up with about
+about how he started optimizing his website and ended up with about

-8kb (for posts without images) and my goal is to keep it at about
+8kb (for posts without images) and my goal is to keep it at

 The reason it’s free is that vercel has a generous free plan for personal use.
 Considering it has super fast performance, great documentation and the best GitHub integration I’ve seen so far, it was a no-brainer to use it for my personal site.